Last Updated on March 10, 2023 by Dominique de Merteuil

 - Colourful gloves, vintage or contemporary, will make any dress stand out from the crowd.

-- Make a statement with a detachable collar.
+- Make a statement with a detachable collar to add a touch of extravaganza to your little black dress.

 - Jewellery-simple is good, but over-the-top is better and will help transform the most modest LBD into the belle of the ball.

-- Vintage Channel clip-on earrings are always a good idea.
+- Vintage Chanel clip-on earrings are always a good idea.

 - Don’t be afraid to experiment with vintage hats.